0xNineteen/blog.md/btc-consensus/index.md

 # A New Perspective on BTC's POW

-**TLDR;** To achieve consensus among multiple distributed machines you need to ensure a single node (the leader) can propagate state updates to the rest of the network and other nodes can all agree that the data received was from the correct leader.
+**TLDR;** To achieve consensus among multiple distributed machines you need to ensure a single node (the leader) can propagate state updates to the rest of the network and other nodes can all agree that the data received was from the leader (and not another, maybe malicious, node).
 BTC's POW uses its hash puzzle to elect a new leader for each block and all other nodes can confirm they received the txs from the leader bc they can confirm the hash is correct.
+This means BTC's POW is a leader schedule clock which doesn't require any coordination/agreement on time between any of the other nodes.

 ---

-Let's say you're on the IBM database team and, for the sake of your clients, **you want your database to have an uptime of 99.99%**.
+Let's say you're on a database team and, for the sake of your clients, **you want your database to have an uptime of 99.99%**.
 How could you do this?

 One 'simple' way to do this is to **duplicate your database across multiple servers across the world**.
 That way, if a tsunami strikes where one server is located or a server randomly crashes, you still got 99 other databases up and running which you can reroute to.